Sometimes, the most powerful psychoactive substances on Earth can be found growing right in your garden.

 Grinding the seeds into a powder and filling them into capsules may reduce the incidence of GI-related side effects.
 You can also drink a strong ginger root tea before or after taking the seeds to help prevent any nausea or stomach cramping.

-I’ve found the best method is to make an LSA extraction instead (AKA LSA tincture) — which separates the LSA and other lysergamide alkaloids from the seeds but leaves behind the fibers and larger protein molecules that cause most of the issues.
+I’ve found the best method is to make an LSA extraction instead (AKA LSA tincture) — which separates the LSA and other lysergamide psychedelics from the seeds but leaves behind the fibers and larger protein molecules that cause most of the issues.

 How to Make an LSA Tincture From Morning Glory Seed